deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 It was also very important that, at any time, we could switch off the Rust integration and the dispatcher would still work (because we kept the Ruby implementation along with Rust and kept adding feature flags).

-## How performance was improved
+## Performance Improvements

 When moving more larger chunks of code into Rust, we noticed increased performance improvements which we were carefully monitoring.
-When moving smaller modules to Rust (such as travel time), we didn't expect much improvement: in fact, the code might have become slower because of the interaction overhead (we call travel time model hundreds of thousands of times during the dispatch cycle).
-But after we moved larger modules the performance improvements were obvious.
+When moving smaller modules to Rust, we didn't expect much improvement: in fact, some code became slower because it was being called in tight loops, and there was a small overhead to calling Rust code from the Ruby application.

 ### Performance numbers